GLOBAL MARKETS-Stocks climb, shaking off U.S. jobs data, thanks to China trade relief

 But with the full economic impact of the novel coronavirus pandemic still to be seen and huge amounts of debt potentially pushing up borrowing costs, "the market is hugely split between die-hard bears and buy-on-dip buyers", he added.

-Markets had traded cautiously overnight with renewed Sino-U.S. tensions lurking in the background.
+Markets traded cautiously overnight with renewed Sino-U.S. tensions lurking in the background.

 U.S. President Donald Trump said he would be able to report in about a week or two whether China is meeting its obligations under a trade deal, as Washington weighed punitive action against Beijing over its handling of the coronavirus outbreak.

-The flow of economic data remained grim, with U.S. private employers laying off 20 million workers in April and the Bank of England warning that the coronavirus crisis could cause the country's biggest economic slump in 300 years.
+The flow of economic data remained grim, with the Bank of England warning that the coronavirus crisis could cause the country's biggest economic slump in 300 years.

 "Despite their dizzying rally, we continue to be cautious on equities in the near term," Luca Paolini, chief strategist at asset manager Pictet said.
 "Markets seem to be overestimating the speed of economic recovery."